1949 Pacific typhoon season: Typhoon Allyn

 On 10 November, Kwajalein experienced the first effects of a storm which later developed into Typhoon Allyn.
 The torrential rains and a wind shift indicative of a vortex induced the Kwajalein forecaster to release a tropical advisory (TROPAD) alerting the Typhoon Warning Network.
 As the storm continued to move westward it rapidly intensified.
 The first reconnaissance flight established the center of the storm, then north of Truk reported maximum winds of 60 knots.
 Three days later when the storm approached Guam, the winds had increased to 120 knots.
 On 17 November, Typhoon Allyn struck Guam with a ferocity unequaled since 1900.
 Passing within 35 miles of the southern end of the island, the storm created havoc on a grand scale.
 There were no deaths, even among the natives who were lacking typhoon shelters and endured the storm in their houses, hundreds of which were completely destroyed.
 By early morning on the 18th, the populace was able to leave their shelter to survey the destruction which amounted to millions of dollars.
 Allyn continued along a west northwesterly track apparently headed for Okinawa; however, recurvature occurred, and the typhoon passed south of Japan, lashing Torishima with 80 knot winds before extratropical transition and setting course for the Aleutian low.

-Typhoon Betty
+Tropical Storm Betty

 Tropical Cyclone Betty, a small but reportedly intense storm developed in the Yap-Palau area December 2 and 3 then moved west northwestward through the South Central Philippine Islands at an average speed of 12 knots.
 Although the first reconnaissance fix on 3 December estimated the winds at 80 knots, the light surface winds which were reported as the storm moved through the Philippines indicate that Betty probably never exceeded 50 knots intensity.
 Thus ended one of the weaker and more obscure storms of the season.